 Important Dates for the Owarth family

 This web page shows only a small excerpt of our Owarth research.
-Another 113 words (8 lines of text) covering the years 1767 and 1833 are included under the topic Early Owarth History in all our PDF Extended History products and printed products wherever possible.
+Another 57 words (4 lines of text) covering the years 1767 and 1833 are included under the topic Early Owarth History in all our PDF Extended History products and printed products wherever possible.

 Owarth Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Owarth include Haworth, Howarth and others.

 Early Notables of the Owarth family (pre 1700)

 More information is included under the topic Early Owarth Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Owarth family

 Thousands of English families boarded ships sailing to the New World in the hope of escaping the unrest found in England at this time.
 Although the search for opportunity and freedom from persecution abroad took the lives of many because of the cramped conditions and unsanitary nature of the vessels, the opportunity perceived in the growing colonies of North America beckoned.
 Many of the settlers who survived the journey went on to make important contributions to the transplanted cultures of their adopted countries.
 The Owarth were among these contributors, for they have been located in early North American records: John Haworth settled in New York in 1820; James, John, and Richard Haworth arrived in Philadelphia between 1820 and 1860; Thomas Howarth settled in Maryland in 1699.